 Specifically, for small tires, the REP will start in 2021 with the obligation to collect 50 percent and recycle 25 per cent, gradually increasing.

-Unlike the business of the recycling of the mining tires, the treatment of the smallest tyres is still being discussed, with regard to storage, collection and transport logistics, taking into account that the owner of the tyres is the one who must pay for recycling.
+Unlike the business of recycling mining tyres, the treatment of the smallest tyres is still being discussed, with regard to storage, collection and transport logistics, taking into account that the owner of the tyres is the one who must pay for recycling.

-In this matter, the general manager of Norte Sustentable, Patricia Bolados, managing company of the majority of the collection points that receive waste materials in Antofagasta, said that currently they work with different organisations and institutions supporting the logistics and operation of the recycling waste.
+In this matter, the general manager of Norte Sustentable, Patricia Bolados, the managing company of the majority of the collection points that receive waste materials in Antofagasta, said that currently, they work with different organisations and institutions supporting the logistics and operation of the recycling waste.